 Traveling with children can be a delight and a challenge.
-The American Academy of Pediatrics (AAP) has the following tips for safe and stress-free family travel.
+Here are some tips for safe and stress-free family travel.

-Allow your family extra time to get through security - especially when traveling with younger children.
+Allow your family extra time to get through security at the airport, especially when traveling with younger children.

 Have children wear shoes and outer layers of clothing that are easy to take off for security screening.
 Children younger than 12 years are not required to remove their shoes for routine screening.